 As mentioned above, I always spread a 1 to 2 inch layer of cured, shredded wood mulch or pine straw around my Japanese maples every spring.
 As these organic mulches decompose they will add nutrients to the soil your Japanese maple will appreciate.

 This will depend of course on the size of the tree you are fertilizing and the type of fertilizer.
 Regarding slow-release shrub and tree fertilizers, you'll find application instructions on the package.
 I would suggest applying half the recommended dosage for other types of trees.
 If you choose a mild organic plant food, as I highly recommend, you don't have to worry as much about burning the roots of your tree, even if you over-apply.

 Note: Avoid the use of raw manures around your Japanese maple tree.

 Where to spread the fertilizer?

-The root system of a Japanese maple tree may extend 4 feet deep into the soil, but the majority of the feeder roots responsible for absorbing nutrients are in the top 12 inches of soil.
+The root system of a Japanese maple tree may extend several feet deep into the soil, but the majority of the feeder roots responsible for absorbing nutrients are in the top 12 inches of soil.
 Spreading fertilizer on the soil surface is sufficient to reach these feeder roots.
-Spread fertilizer evenly around each tree, beginning at least 1 foot from its trunk and beyond the drip line (branch perimeter) of the canopy.
+Spread fertilizer evenly around each tree, beginning at least 1 foot from its trunk and to a point beyond the drip line (branch perimeter) of the canopy.
 For every 5 feet in height of your tree spread the fertilizer or compost 1 foot beyond the drip line.

 Note: If the soil is compacted or subject to excessive water runoff, the fertilizer can be applied in a series of holes 6 to 8 inches deep in the same area with about five holes per 1 inch of trunk diameter.